 And other forces are gathering, connected and disconnected by time, geography, age, perception, fury and anger.
 The fate of the world may once again be in the balance and this time, masks and skin-colour may only be the touch-paper of a far more explosive set of agendas…

-The clock is ticking again…
+The Clock is ticking towards Doomsday once again…

 The opening episode resonates with the ticking clock of Watchmen but also feels like Roots by way of The Purge, Orwell’s 1984 orchestrated to the soundtrack of an alternative Oklahoma! with all the contradictions built-therein.
 For once, the seams between are not obscured, but fully embraced, spotlighted and then brought together in high definition.
+But by the time the mini-series reaches its end, it’s a different animal entirely – or maybe not… there’s the discussion to be had.
+It’s surreal, self-indulgent and complicated, but it’s certainly memorable and powerful in its own way.

 - Story / Writing9